PanCakeConnaisseur/user_backend_sql_raw/README.md

 # User Backend SQL Raw
-This an app for Nextcloud that allows user management and authentication with arbitrary SQL queries.
+This is an app for Nextcloud that offers user management and authentication with arbitrary SQL queries.
 Only tested with Nextcloud 13.
 Only PostgreSQL is supported at the moment.
 This is a first release that only supports password checking.

 ## Configuration
-There is no UI for this app.
+This app has no user interface.
 All configuration is done via Nextcloud's system configuration in *config/config.php*.
 The config key is `user_backend_sql_raw.`

     'user_backend_sql_raw' => array (
               'dbHost' => 'localhost',